LoginRadius/engineering-portal/content/identity/how-to-stop-phone-hacking/index.md

 ### 5. Mystery pop-ups

 Constant pop-up alerts could indicate that the smartphone has been infected with adware, a form of malware.
 Hackers use adware to force users into viewing web pages that drive revenue through clicks.
-While all pop-ups are not necessarily malware attacks, some may also be [phishing](https://www.loginradius.com/blog/identity/phishing-for-identity/) attempts to attract users to give away sensitive information.
+While all pop-ups are not necessarily malware attacks, some may also be [phishing for identity](https://www.loginradius.com/blog/identity/phishing-for-identity/) attempts to attract users to give away sensitive information.

 ### 6. Unusual activity on any accounts linked to the device